-The following table summarizes the total sales under the 2021 ATM Offering for the six months ended June 30, 2021 (in thousands except for share and per share amounts):
+The following table summarizes the total sales under the 2021 ATM Offering for the nine months ended September 20, 2021 (in thousands except for share and per share amounts):

-e Six Months ed June 30, 2021
+Month he Nine 15 Ended er 30, 2021

-Total shares of common stock sold 331,811
+Total shares of common stock sold 352,880

 Average price per share \$ 3.47

-Gross proceeds \$ 1,152
+Gross proceeds \$ 1,224

-Commissions earned by Agents \$ 34
+Commissions earned by Agents \$ 37

-Net proceeds \$ 1,118
+Net proceeds \$ 1,187

+-

 On March 10, 2020, the Company closed the March 2020 Public Offering and sold an aggregate of 14,121,766 Class A Units at a public offering price of \$0.68 per Class A Unit and 7,937,057 Class B Units at a public offering price of \$0.68 per Class B Unit.
-Each Class A Unit consists of one share of the Company's common stock, one warrant to purchase one share of common stock that expires on the first anniversary of the date of issuance (collectively, the "Series C Warrants"), and one warrant to purchase one share of common stock that expires on the fifth anniversary of the date of issuance (collectively, the "Series D Warrants").
-Each Class B Unit consists of one share of Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), convertible into one share of common stock, a Series C Warrant to purchase one share of common stock and a Series D Warrant to purchase one share of common stock.
-The Class A Units and Class B Units have no stand-alone rights and were not certificated or issued as stand-alone securities.
+Each Class A Unit consisted of one share of the Company's common stock, one warrant to purchase one share of common stock that expired on the first anniversary of the date of issuance (collectively, the "Series C Warrants"), and one warrant to purchase one share of common stock that expires on the fifth anniversary of the date of issuance (collectively, the "Series D Warrants").
+Each Class B Unit consisted of one share of Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), convertible into one share of common stock, a Series C Warrant to purchase one share of common stock.
+The Class A Units and Class B Units had no stand-alone rights and were not certificated or issued as stand-alone securities.
 The shares of common stock, Series A Preferred Stock, Series C Warrants and Series D Warrants are immediately separable.
 In addition, the underwriter for the public offering exercised an overallotment option and purchased 3,308,823 Series C Warrants and 3,308,823 Series D Warrants.

-The shares of Series A Preferred Stock rank on par with the shares of the common stock, in each case, as to dividend rights and distributions of assets upon liquidation, dissolution or winding up of the Company.
-With certain statutory exceptions, as described in the Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock have no voting rights.
+The shares of Series A Preferred Stock ranked on par with the shares of the common stock, in each case, as to dividend rights and distributions of assets upon liquidation, dissolution or winding up of the Company.
+With certain statutory exceptions, as described in the Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock had no voting rights.
 Each share of Series A Preferred Stock was convertible at any time at the holder's option into one share of common stock, which conversion ratio was subject to adjustment for stock splits, stock dividends, distributions, subdivisions and combinations and other similar transactions as specified in the Series A Preferred Stock Certificate of Designation.
 The Company recorded a beneficial conversion feature of \$0.4 million as a deemed dividend included in additional paid-in capital and an immediate charge to earnings available to common stockholders for the year ended December 31, 2020.
 All of the shares of Series A Preferred Stock were converted to common stock by the holders by June 30, 2020.
 Upon conversion, the Company recorded \$0.3 million as a deemed dividend as an immediate charge to earnings available to common stockholders for the year ended December 31, 2020.
-In accordance with the Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock regained the status of authorized and unissued shares of preferred stock.
+In accordance with the Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock certificate of Designation, the shares of Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock Certificate of Designation, the shares of Series A Preferred Stock regained the status of authorized and unissued shares of preferred stock.